bunsenstraat/remix-workshops-cleanup/SolidityBeginnerCourse/data-structures-arrays/arrays.md

 <a href="https://www.youtube.com/watch?v=vTxxCbwMPwo" target="_blank">Watch a video tutorial on Arrays</a>.

 ## ⭐️ Assignment
-1. Initialize a public fixed sized array called `arr3` with the values 0, 1, 2.
+1. Initialize a public fixed-sized array called `arr3` with the values 0, 1, 2.
 Make the size as small as possible.
 2. Change the `getArr()` function to return the value of `arr3`.